The Real Housewives of Orange County season 7: Cast and synopsis

-Four of the fives housewives featured on the sixth season of The Real Housewives of Orange County returned for the seventh instalment.
+Four of the fives housewives featured on the sixth season of The Real Housewives of Orange County returned for the seventh installment.
 The season saw Peggy Tanous departing the series by her own choice, but continued to make guest appearances throughout the season.
 In April 2014, Tanous revealed leaving the series alleviated a lot of her anxiety.
 Also departing the series were season six recurring cast members, Jeana Keough and Fernanda Rocha, however Keough returns in several guest appearances.
-Filling Tanous' place in the series is Heather Dubrow who is described as a "former actress and now stay-at-home mother of four, who's married to a prominent Newport Beach plastic surgeon."
+Filling Tanous' place in the series is Heather Dubrow who is described as a "former actress and now stay-at-home mother of four, who's married to a prominent Newport Beach plastic surgeon," Terry Dubrow.

 Vicki Gunvalson's divorce from Donn continues to process as she and her boyfriend Brooks Ayers are met with resistance from friends and family which forever damage Gunvalson's relationships.
 Vicki puts her home up for sale as she ventures in to her new life.
 Tamra Barney's relationship with her boyfriend Eddie Judge becomes increasingly serious.
 The relationship continues to develop after a trip in Bora Bora when Eddie proposes.
 Barney continues to sell houses to support herself, which include trying to sell to the new wife Dubrow.
 Barney and Gretchen Rossi form an unexpected friendship despite years of feuding which places a strain on Barney's friendship with Gunvalson, and Rossi's relationships with Alexis Bellino and Slade Smiley.
 Rossi performs with The Pussycat Dolls with the intention of jump-starting a career in the entertainment industry.
 Rossi's feud with Gunvalson worsens as Smiley makes fun of the housewives during his comedy routine.
 Bellino begins her new role as a morning news correspondent with the intention to one day host her own talk show.
 Bellino's lifestyle comes into question from the other ladies after they deem it "phony" and attempt an intervention.
 Dubrow raises her four children with her plastic surgeon husband Terry.
 Heather's "picture perfect life" leaves Alexis feeling competitive and jealous.
 Heather attempts to get back into acting by heading to an audition.